moonsightz/lwcba/README.md

 lwcba.exe "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" -inPrivate
 ```

 When URL text is copied to clipboard, this command launches Edge in private mode with the URL.
-If 'https://www.icann.org/' is copied to clipboard, ICANN web page is opened with Edge in private mode.
+If 'https://www.icann.org/' is on clipboard, ICANN web page is opened with Edge in private mode.

 If you want to use application with copied text or files, this may reduce some steps.